r-gould/r-gould.github.io/_posts/2023-12-30-credit-assignment.markdown

 $$(S_1, O_1, H_1, A_1, S_{2}, \ldots)$$

-which can be described by the following diagram, with the environment and agent only interacting with eachother via observations and actions along the central dotted line
+which can be described by the following diagram, with the environment and agent only interacting with eachother via observations and actions

 <p align="center">
 	<img src="/assets/credit-assignment/markovblanket.png" width="350"/>